 Professor Stephen J. Toope was named the 12th President and Vice-Chancellor of The University of British Columbia on March 22, 2006.
 He will begin his second five-year term in July 2011.

-Professor Toope is currently the chair of the Association of Universities and Colleges of Canada.
+Professor Toope serves as past chair of the Association of Universities and Colleges of Canada.
 He was first appointed as a member on the AUCC board in 2009.

 From 1994-1999, Professor Toope served as the youngest dean in the history of McGill University’s Faculty of Law.
 As an International Law scholar, Professor Toope represented Western Europe and North America on the UN Working Group on Enforced or Involuntary Disappearances from 2002 to 2007.